Better Call Saul: Starring cast

-Guest appearances from Breaking Bad characters
+Return appearances from Breaking Bad cast members

-Before the second season, Gilligan confirmed that more of the prominent characters from Breaking Bad would be making guest appearances on the spin-off, but remained vague on which characters were likely to be seen.
+Before the second season, Gilligan confirmed that more Breaking Bad characters would appear on the spin-off, but remained vague on which ones were likely to be seen.
 By the next season, Gilligan said that the show had been on long enough that any reuse of Breaking Bad characters would require more than "just a cameo or an Alfred Hitchcock walkthrough", and that their appearances would need to be essential to the story.

-Throughout Better Call Sauls run, both Breaking Bad lead actors Bryan Cranston and Aaron Paul regularly said they would be open to reprising their respective roles as Walter White and Jesse Pinkman on the spin-off.
+Breaking Bad lead actors Bryan Cranston and Aaron Paul regularly said throughout the series run that they would be open to reprising their respective roles as Walter White and Jesse Pinkman on Better Call Saul.
 However, both maintained that they would only appear if Gilligan found a sufficiently good reason to bring them on the show.
-Paul previously mentioned the possibility of a cameo during the first season but this fell through.
-The two would eventually appear together in the sixth-season episode "Breaking Bad", which was named after the original series.
-Paul made a separate cameo in the next episode; Cranston appeared again in the series finale.

-Dean Norris, who was also a starring cast member on Breaking Bad, stated he could not be part of the earlier seasons, partly due to his involvement in the CBS series Under the Dome.
-However, he was announced as a guest star in the fifth season, where he reprised his role as Hank Schrader in the episodes "The Guy for This" and "Namaste".
-Plans were initially made for Betsy Brandt, another Breaking Bad starring cast member, to reprise her role as Hank's wife Marie Schrader in a cameo on the second-season finale "Klick".
-However, the writer's room objected, considering the idea to be distracting for audiences.
-Brandt would eventually appear in the series finale.
+Both would eventually appear in the final season.
+Dean Norris, a Breaking Bad starring cast member who portrayed Hank Schrader, stated that he could not be part of Better Call Saul in the beginning due to his involvement in the CBS series Under the Dome.
+However, he was able to reprise his role as a guest star in the fifth season.
+Plans were initially made for Betsy Brandt to reprise her role as Hank's wife Marie Schrader in a cameo in the second season, but the writer's room objected, considering the idea to be distracting for audiences.
+Brandt would eventually reprise the role in the final season.

 Other Breaking Bad cast members spoke of the potential of being on Better Call Saul.
-Before the series began, Anna Gunn mentioned a "talk" with Gilligan over possible guest appearances as Skyler White.
-Bill Burr was set to return as Patrick Kuby in the fifth-season episode "Dedicado a Max", but scheduling fell through due to him needing to attend to a personal matter.
-After the series ended, Gould mentioned his desire to bring back Gunn, Norris, Esposito and RJ Mitte for the finale, but he and the writing staff could not find a proper way to have them fit into the story.
+Before the series began, Anna Gunn mentioned a talk with Gilligan over possible guest appearances as Skyler White.
+Bill Burr was set to return as Patrick Kuby in the fifth season, but scheduling fell through due to him needing to attend to a personal matter.
+After the series ended, Gould mentioned his desire to bring back the remaining Breaking Bad characters for the finale, but he and the writing staff could not find a proper way to have them fit into the story.